harvardmartian/CommentforEverything/README.md

             data: {}
 mode: queued
 ```
 This automation will be triggered anytime there is a change to the helpers.
-IE when you press enter after you have typed into the text helper or when you've run the **script.random_comment_for_everything**
+IE when you press enter after you have typed into the text helper or when you've run the **script.comment_for_everything**

 Step 5.
 Using the GUI create a text helper called Alexa Freestyle Comment
 or cut and paste code from file above.